Received an answer Your application for a study permit has been granted

 - If you are already a registered postal recipient, check that your correct postal address is registered with Posten (external website).
 The site requires login with BankID or MinID.

 - Make sure you have your name on your letterbox, otherwise you will not receive the card.
-If the card gets lost in the post, it will take some time before you can get a new one.
+If the card gets lost in the post, it will take some time to get a new one.

 - You should not book trips abroad until you have received your new residence card.

-How long will it take until you get the card?
+How long will it take to get the card?

 It will take at least 20 working days from your appointment with the police until you receive the card in the post.

-You must book an appointment to get a residence card
+You must book an appointment to get a residence card:

 - If you have applied from abroad.